 Course knowledge can be helpful on some holes because positioning off the tee can make a difference at times.
 The 14th hole is probably the most notable on the West course.
 The tee shot seems simple, but the further you get out there (without going too far), the better off you will be.
 The second shot is right over the river/creek to a very well-protected green.
 If you are not far enough you will have a blind shot over the trees for your approach.
 It’s a hole you really have to see to understand how tricky it is.

 The course was in very good overall shape, though it was very soggy early in the morning to add a lot of extra challenge.
 The tee boxes, fairways and most rough were very green and lush.
-The thick, deep, wet rough was really brutal and we called it “velcro grass” because anything that touched it would stop immediately and settle in.
-My only real complaint with the fairways was that they left the fresh clippings on the turf, so your drive would be covered bits of sticky wet grass.
+The thick, deep and wet rough was really brutal and we called it “velcro grass” because anything that touched it would stop immediately and settle in.
+My only real complaint with the fairways was that they left the fresh clippings on the turf, so your ball would be covered bits of sticky wet grass.
 I was in one bunker early on and it was like wet cement, but they looked to improve as things dried out later.

 Rancho Cañada offers two fun courses in a great setting and generally at very good prices, so what’s not to like?